Rudolf Meissner: Biography

-Rudolf Meissner was born in Glogau, German Empire, the son of distiller C. Augustin Meissner and Minna Meissner.
+Rudolf Meissner was born in Glogau, Kingdom of Prussia, the son of distiller C. Augustin Meissner and Minna Meissner.
 Meissner married Eleonore (1880-1948), who was a daughter of Robert Vischer and granddaughter of Friedrich Theodor Vischer.
 By marriage, Meissner was a relative of the fellow philologist Dietrich Kralik.

 After gaining his abitur in Glogau, Meissner studied classical and German philology at the University of Göttingen under Friedrich Bechtel, Wilhelm Dilthey, Karl Goedeke, Moritz Heyne and others.
 From 1881 to 1882 he studied at the University of Berlin under Karl Müllenhoff and Wilhelm Scherer.
 He gained his Ph.D. at Göttingen in 1886 under the supervision of Heyne with a thesis on Medieval German literature.
 He completed his habilitation at Göttingen in 1896 under the supervision of Gustav Roethe with a thesis on the Strengleikar.

 From 1896 to 1906, Meissner lectured at Göttingen.
 During this time he assisted Heyne with the editing of the Deutsches Wörterbuch.
 In 1906, Meissner transferred to the University of Königsberg, where he served as Professor of German and Nordic Philology (1906-1913) and Dean of the Philosophical Faculty (1913).
 In 1913 Meissner transferred to the University of Bonn, where he served as Chair of Germanic Philology (1913-1931) and Rector (1928-1929).

 Although retiring from his duties at Bonn in 1931, Meissner continued to lecture there.
 He returned to the University in the aftermath of World War II, serving as a full professor since 1946.
 He died in Bonn on 27 October 1948.

 Meissner specialized in the study of early Germanic literature, particularly Medieval German and Old Norse literature, and Medieval Scandinavian law.
 He was the author of numerous works on these subjects.
 Meissner was a member of many learned societies, including the Royal Nordic Society of Antiquaries, the Norwegian Academy of Science and Letters, the Göttingen Academy of Sciences and Humanities and the Bavarian Academy of Sciences and Humanities.
 He was Knight 4th Class of the Order of the Red Eagle and a recipient of the Goethe-Medaille für Kunst und Wissenschaft.